Detroit: Science Fictional City, Land of Opportunity, Doughnut Hole

 In any event, I’m leery of signaling out Detroit’s state in the face of “high technology,” and I’m rooting for the the artists and other urban pioneers.
 But I have a feeling that the holeness of Detroit is remaining with us for a while.

-2 thoughts on “Detroit: Science Fictional City, Land of Opportunity, Doughnut Hole”
+2 Replies to “Detroit: Science Fictional City, Land of Opportunity, Doughnut Hole”

 1. Hey Steve,